BurkeStrang/BurkeStrang/README.md

 ### Hi there, I'm Burke - aka learnTheCode 👋

-## I'm a Developer, and Awesome!
+## I'm a Develop things in code by arranging bits!
-- 🔭 I’m currently working on at a GIS software company
+- 🔭 I’m currently working at a GIS software company
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects